g-plane/TypeCake/README.md

 # 🍰 TypeCake

-> DSL that generates TypeScript types.
+> Language that generates TypeScript types.

 > Still in progress.